Braves vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts enters this game looking to extend his five-game hit streak.
-During his last five outings he is batting .300 with two doubles, a triple, a home run, three walks and four RBI.
+- Betts has picked up at least one hit in six games in a row.
+During his last 10 games he is batting .263 with three doubles, a triple, three home runs, eight walks and eight RBI.

 Betts Recent Games